HP Compaq tc1100: Hardware

 The range of processors includes Pentium-M 1.0 GHz, 1.1 GHz, and 1.2 GHz.
 The high-end model features the 1.2 GHz Intel Pentium M 753 Ultra Low Voltage processor (1.20 GHz, 2 MB L2 cache, 400 MHz FSB), 60 GB hard drive, 512 MB (333 MHz) of installed RAM (2 GB max), 54g Wi-Fi connectivity (802.11b/g), Bluetooth wireless connectivity, Secure Digital memory card slot, and the Windows XP Tablet PC Edition operating system.

 The processor was paired with a NVIDIA Geforce 4 Go 420 graphics chip, with 32 MB of RAM, OpenGL and DirectX 7 support.

 The TC1100 allows for easy access to its memory, hard drive, and wireless card through screw-on covers on the rear of the screen unit.
 The installed memory is either 256 MB or 512 MB and can be upgraded to 2 GB.
 The hard drive is also easily upgradeable.
 Most 2.5-inch IDE hard drives are compatible with it, but the tablet only addresses up to 137 GB, due to a lack of LBA48 support.
 A wireless card can be installed on units not shipped with one, but some of these did not have the antenna installed either.
 A BIOS whitelist prevents users from installing third-party wireless cards which were not certified, sold and branded by HP.
 However, by flashing a modded BIOS, this limitation can be removed at one's own risk.

-The tablet offers very substantial connectivity, with a VGA port, 10/100 Mbit Ethernet provided by a Broadcom controller, a modem, 2 USB 2.0 ports—one is compatible with the proprietary external bay CD/DVD drives—an audio input and output, a special 2.5 mm headset jack, PC-MCIA card expansion slot and SD card slot—provided by a Texas Instruments controller, and an IrDA port next to the charging connector, which can be used to transfer files to other computers.
+The tablet offers very substantial connectivity, with a VGA port, 10/100 Mbit Ethernet provided by a Broadcom controller, a modem, 2 USB 2.0 ports—one is compatible with the proprietary external bay CD/DVD drives—an audio input and output, a special 2.5 mm headset jack, PCMCIA card expansion slot and SD card slot—provided by a Texas Instruments controller, and an IrDA port next to the charging connector, which can be used to transfer files to other computers.

 Customizable controls include 3 physical buttons along the side of the unit, a "jog dial" assembly on the same edge, and 3 stylus-sensitive spots in the bezel of the display.

 Two small retractable feet on the back on the tablet allow for an angled writing surface and ventilation when placed on a flat surface, but the tablet also has extra ventilation holes to optimise the cooling when docked with the keyboard.